Lets Stop Wildfires Hackathon 2.0

 PASCAL VOC Annotations

-We had developed 3 models: SuperDuper-v1, SuperDuper-v2, and SuperDuper-edge using the same provided dataset above.
+We had developed several models: SuperDuper-v1, SuperDuper-v2, and SuperDuper-edge using the same provided dataset above.
 One of them, SuperDuper-edge is optimized for edge device.
-The table shows the performance of our models.

 We hope one of you will come up with a better detection model.